 - Neuromuscular incl.
 Muscular Dystrophies, Myopathies & Neuropathies

 - Peadiatric Neurology

 Once we close the application period (usually end June) all applications are reviewed and scored by our Scientific Committee (see below for details), made up of eminent Neurologists, and headed by Professor David Burke, AO.
 Unfortunately, every year we receive many more outstanding applications than we can fund.

 We announce the winners around September, and have an annual Cocktail Party and Award Ceremony in October in Sydney, where each winner gives a short presentation of their proposed research.
-See Where Does your Money Go for details of all previous grants, plus YouTube clips of presentations.
+See our Research Grants page for details of all previous grants, plus YouTube clips of presentations.